 The introduction of the Act was almost the complete opposite of the aims of the 1798 rebellion.
 Prior to this, the relationship between the countries was officially referred to as a personal union since the Crown of Ireland Act 1542 named King Henry VIII of England as the King of Ireland.

-Under this act, power in Ireland was held by the Protestant Ascendancy, a minority of landowners, Protestant clergy and members of the professions (all members of the Church of Ireland or Church of England) who maintained political, economic and social domination of Ireland.
+Under this act, power in Ireland was held by the Protestant Ascendancy, landowners, Protestant clergy and members of the professions (all members of the Church of Ireland or Church of England) who maintained political, economic and social domination of Ireland.

-The Ascendancy was considered by the British as responsible for 1798 rebellion as the United Irishmen.
-They were blamed in part for the brutish way in which they ruled over the country and the Catholic majority.
+The British held the Ascendancy somewhat responsible for 1798 rebellion.
+They were blamed for the brutish way in which they ruled over the country and the Catholic majority.

-A initial promise under the Act of Union included Catholic Emancipation that would allow Irish Roman Catholic MPs, something which had not been allowed when parliament remained in Ireland.
-This made the Act appealing to Irish Catholics, but the provision was quickly blocked by King George III, sparking a further movement for emancipation in Ireland, a move led by O’Connell.
+An initial promise under the Act of Union included Catholic Emancipation.
+At the time Catholics were not allowed to sit in parliament or own more than a small amount of land, etc. This made the Act appealing to Irish Catholics initially, but the provision was quickly blocked by King George III, sparking a further movement for emancipation in Ireland led by O’Connell.

 Born in Co.
-Kerry in 1775, O’Connell engineered the widespread mobilization of the Catholic majority in Ireland and once emancipation was achieved held “monster meetings” attended by around 100,000 people, pushing for the re-creation of an independent Kingdom of Ireland to govern itself with the then ruling monarch.
+Kerry in 1775, O’Connell engineered the widespread mobilization of the Catholic majority in Ireland and once emancipation was achieved held “monster meetings” attended by hundreds of thousands of people, pushing for the re-creation of an independent Kingdom of Ireland to govern itself with the then ruling monarch.

-As a Catholic born into a once-wealthy Roman Catholic family that had been dispossessed of its lands, O’Connell studied as a law student with thanks to a wealthy uncle and although he may have had better opportunities in life than many of his Irish Roman Catholic counterparts, he none the less faced discrimination because of his religion that prevented him from reaching the uppermost circles of his career.
+As a Catholic born into a once-wealthy family that had been dispossessed of its lands, O’Connell studied as a law student thanks to a wealthy uncle and, although he may have had better opportunities in life than many of his fellow Irish Catholics, nonetheless he faced discrimination because of his religion.
+He was prevented from reaching the uppermost circles of his profession because he was Catholic.

 "Let every man who feels with me proclaim, that if the alternative were offered him of Union, or the re-enactment of the Penal Code in all its pristine horrors, that he would prefer without hesitation the latter, as the lesser and more sufferable evil,” he proclaimed to the Catholic meeting, “that he would rather confide in the justice of his brethren the Protestants of Ireland, who have already liberated him, than lay his country at the feet of foreigners."

-In 1811, O’Connell would come to establish the Catholic Board, and then the Catholic Association in 1823.
-The Association would aim to better the lives of Irish Catholics, who made up 85 per cent of the population at the time, through electoral reform, reform of the Church of Ireland, tenants' rights, and economic development.
+O’Connell established the Catholic Board in 1811 and the Catholic Association in 1823.
+The Association's aim was to better the lives of Irish Catholics, who made up 85 percent of the population at the time, through electoral reform, reform of the protestant Church of Ireland's role in the state, tenants' rights, and economic development.

-The Association would ask its member for a penny a month so as to attract even the poorer of Catholics and they used the money to fund those in Westminster who supported emancipation.
+The Association asked member to contribute a penny a month so as to attract even the poorest Catholics and they used the money to fund those in Westminster who supported emancipation.

-O’Connell was himself elected to the British Parliament after winning a by-election in 1828 for County Clare but due to the Oath of Supremacy, which was incompatible with Catholicism, was unable to take his seat.
+O’Connell was himself elected to the British Parliament after winning a by-election in 1828 for County Clare, but due to the Oath of Supremacy, which was incompatible with Catholicism, he was unable to take his seat.

 Knowing that to deny the hugely popular O’Connell his seat would only result in more trouble in Ireland, the Prime Minister, the Duke of Wellington, and the Home Secretary, Sir Robert Peel, convinced George IV that Catholic Emancipation needed to be established, despite their own personal opposition.
-The Emancipation Act eventually came into law in 1829.
+The Emancipation Act quickly followed and becoming law in 1829.

 Once his first biggest battle was won, the war against Catholic discrimination continued with the Tithe War and the repeal of the Act of Union.
-At the height of his popularity and apparently as one of the best paid lawyers in Ireland (although it’s believed he lived constantly in debt), O’Connell organized an initially peaceful campaign of non-payment of tithes, the payments made by the majority Catholic population to the minority Church of Ireland religion.
+At the height of his popularity and apparently, as one of the best-paid lawyers in Ireland (although it’s believed he lived constantly in debt), O’Connell organized an initially peaceful campaign of non-payment of tithes, the payments made by the majority Catholic population to the established protestant Church of Ireland.

-Released three months’ later, his health had greatly suffered and Daniel O’Connell died of softening of the brain (cerebral softening) in 1847 in Genoa, Italy at the age of 71.
+He was released three months later, but his health had suffered greatly.
+Daniel O’Connell died of softening of the brain (cerebral softening) in 1847 in Genoa, Italy at the age of 71.

-Described by William Gladstone as “the greatest popular leader the world has ever seen” O’Connell and his nonviolent philosophies inspired many future leaders including Mahatma Gandhi and Martin Luther King, although he was at times criticised by Easter Rising leaders James Connolly and Pádraig Pearse.
+Described by William Gladstone as “the greatest popular leader the world has ever seen,” O’Connell and his nonviolent philosophies inspired many future leaders including Mahatma Gandhi and Martin Luther King, although he was at times criticized by Easter Rising leaders James Connolly and Pádraig Pearse.